natdog400/Python-Personal-Macro/README.md

 - The bot uses template matching which is sensitive to scale and rotation
 - For better performance, crop your templates to the smallest possible region
 - Performance may vary depending on screen resolution and system resources
+- NOT EVERYTHING FULLY WORKS AS INTENDED OR IS 100% FULLY IMPLEMENTED